marcosrego-web/editor4roks/README.md

 ### Changelog

-**2.1.0** - Joomla - Added an option on the plugin settings to change between *NicEdit* and the default editor.
+**2.1.0** - Joomla - Added an option on the plugin settings to change between *NicEdit* or the default editor.

 **2.0.1** - The css and javascripts were changed to avoid cached files when updating from version 1.